l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2026
+- March.
+Zhan Wang gave a talk on our ongoing work about [the possible novel precision extraction of the strong coupling constant using EEC in the post-confinement region](https://indico.nuclear.korea.ac.kr/event/87/contributions/391/attachments/278/423/ZhanWang_SECT26.pdf) at the XXIII Annual Workshop on Soft-Collinear Effective Theory in Seoul, Korea.

 - January.
 Xiaohui has been awarded a Chinese NSF grant of 300 million RMB for research on new avenues into the nucleon structure.
 The funding period runs from 2026 to 2029.

 ### 2025